The Bylaws of the Ravenswood Neighbors Association

 All Members who agree to serve on the Advisory Council must agree to the following expectations prior to nomination and election: 1.
 To serve for a term of two years.
 2. To serve on at least one committee during this tenure.
 3. To actively promote the interests and public image of the Association.
 4. To attend a minimum of three (3) out of four (4) quarterly meetings to be held in the months specified in Section 3.5.
 5. To attend the April quarterly meeting each year.
 6. To participate in the recruiting of prospective new Advisory Council members on an annual basis.

 Section 3.5 – Quarterly Meetings

 Meetings of the Advisory Council shall be held four (4) times a year in April, July, October, and January.
-The first official meeting of the Advisory Council will take place in April after the annual elections in March.

 Special meetings of the full Advisory Council may be called by the President or any two Council Members.